 It may be colder, wetter and rainy, but wintertime on Oregon’s rivers and lakes means that peak-season crowds have gone and the wildlife — including prime steelhead and trout — is wildly abundant.
 The lack of people means it’s an intensely peaceful time.
 And as you prepare to cast your line, you may find yourself hyper-alert to the changes of the season — the rhythm of the river, the call of the birds, and the feel of the mud squishing beneath your boots.
 When you’re fishing in the wintertime in Oregon, it’s all about the journey.

 That’s what Mia Sheppard believes, as a lifelong fisher who now owns Little Creek Outfitters in Maupin with her husband, Marty.
-“I love the crisp mornings that just revitalize your lungs and your organs, and just let you know you’re alive,” says Mia, who is recognized as one of the top women spey casters in the industry.
+“I love the crisp mornings that just revitalize your lungs and your organs, and just let you know you’re alive,” says Sheppard, who is recognized as one of the top women spey casters in the industry.
 “There’s a deep solitude that you experience.”

 One of many experienced fishing outfitters throughout the state, the Sheppards (including their 10-year-old daughter, who loves stand-up paddleboard fishing) have been leading guided tours for fishers of all skill levels since 2003.
 Little Creek offers year-round multiple-day tours for steelhead, bass and trout along the Lower Deschutes River (which stretches from Pelton Dam near Madras, north to the mouth of the Columbia River), as well as Eastern Oregon’s John Day and Grande Ronde rivers, and the Sandy River (which flows from Mt.
 Hood to the Columbia River Gorge).

-Each waterway has its own distinct personality, but Eastern Oregon’s are among Mia’s personal favorites.
+Each waterway has its own distinct personality, but Eastern Oregon’s are among Sheppard’s personal favorites.
 “I’m completely enamored,” she says.
 “I love how open they are, and just how rugged and raw.
 You really feel like you’re in the West when you’re on a desert river.
 It’s extraordinary to see so much water flowing through a valley that’s dry.
 Along the riverbank, it’s so lush and green; it’s just a life source for these areas.”

 Eastern Oregon’s rivers have lower flows and typically run through late November, then tend to freeze and be suitable again for fishing later in the winter, around February.
 Meanwhile, the Rogue, Umpqua, Sandy, Metolius, Deschutes, coastal rivers and others don’t tend to freeze and typically offer stellar fishing during the winter months.

 Wherever you choose to go, beginners are in good hands with a guide, since all-inclusive trips include the expertise, gear and logistics so you can enjoy the simple pleasures of the trip: casting, floating, wildlife spotting, hot soup and coffee, and the relief of unplugging from the daily grind.
-“Catching fish is a bonus, but why pressure yourself,” Mia says.
+“Catching fish is a bonus, but why pressure yourself,” Sheppard says.
 “Just sit back, relax and enjoy the experience.”

 There are more than 200 fishing guides and outfitters in Oregon, including Mah-Hah Outfitters in Eastern Oregon, ROE Outfitters in Klamath Falls, Northwest Fly Fishing Outfitters in Portland, Trout Creek Outfitters in Creswell (near Eugene), Summer Run Guide Service (North Umpqua) and The Fly Fishing Shop Outfitters in Welches, near Mt.
 Hood.